-Due to IMs' experience and expertise, additional TCRs which could influence the traffic on the Corridor may have to be considered to be coordinated.
+Due to IMs' experience and expertise, additional TCRs may have to be considered.

-Coordination meetings are organised by the respective IMs.
+Coordination meetings are organized by the respective IMs.
 The RFC TCR Coordinator will be informed about the results and open issues concerning TCRs on Corridor lines.
 The RFC TCR Coordinator monitors the results of the coordination and if required, proposes additional actions to find solutions for open issues.